Howard Margolis

 Howard Margolis (1932 – April 29, 2009) was an American social scientist.

+Early life

 He earned a BA in Government from Harvard University in 1953 and a PhD in Political Science from MIT in 1979.

+Career

 From 1990 to 2009, he was on the faculty of the University of Chicago and taught as well at the University of Chicago's Harris School of Public Policy Studies.

+Focus

 His work on social theory focuses on individual choice and judgments shaping aggregate social outcomes and involved mathematical modeling.
 Margolis also published extensively on cognition, public policy, and the history of science.